jAKP/example-notification/README.md

 System components remain properly decoupled by creating an API Discovery is far easier in REST (using tools like swagger can expose to world)

+//TODO
+> Spring Boots

+Spring Boot offers a fast way to build applications.
+It looks at your classpath and at beans you have configured, makes reasonable assumptions about what you’re missing, and adds it.
+With Spring Boot you can focus more on business features and less on infrastructure.

+At start up of your application, Spring Boot dynamically wires up beans and settings and applies them to your application context.